 I’ve been writing in journals since I was nine.
 I’ve used them to recap my day, work out my goals, vent, and write notes about whatever I am currently learning.

-Some years, I have just used a spiral bound notebook for my journal.
+Some years, I have just used a plain spiral-bound notebook for my journal.
 Most years though, I pick something beautiful that inspires me to write.
-If you’re looking for a journal:
+I’ve bought many journals by Peter Pauper Press, Inc. They’re inexpensive but they hold up well.

 Heat helps you relax your muscles and gives you that cozy, comfortable feeling.
 However, once you fall asleep your body temperature needs to drop, so don’t pile up the blankets and comforters.
 Instead, use heat (a warm bath, a hot herbal beverage or a heating pad) an hour or so before bedtime.

-I warm this butterfly print heating pad in the microwave and wrap it around my shoulders.
-I bought it from a neighbor but you can find a similar Anti-Stress Microwaveable Comfort Wrap at Bed, Bath and Beyond.
+I warm a heating pad in the microwave and wrap it around my shoulders.
+I bought mine from a neighbor but you can find a similar Anti-Stress Microwaveable Comfort Wrap at Bed, Bath and Beyond.

 Hot, herbal tea also really helps me unwind.
-My favorite is this Organic India Tulsi Sweet Rose tea that also aids in digestion.
+My favorite is this Organic India Tulsi Sweet Rose Tea that also aids digestion.

 3. Wear Comfortable Clothing